What Is Tenancy at Sufferance?

 - Proper notice before a landlord can enter their unit.

-- The right to file a complaint for a health or safety violation at the property.
+- The right to file a complaint about a health or safety violation at the property.